 Biennial Frequently Asked Questions (FAQs)

-The 2019 Biennial Report Cycle will begin soon.
+The 2019 Biennial Report Cycle has begun.

 DTSC has opted into the Federal RCRAInfo Biennial Report system for the 2019 cycle, and the Waste Reporting System (WRS) will remain available for prior-year information access only.

 Please watch the short Biennial Report training video for full instructions.

 Prior Year Instructions & Forms